Active Matter as a framework for living systems-inspired Robophysics: Introduction

 \section{Introduction}

 The development of robots has been a growing focus of the scientific community for over half a century, with particularly rapid advances in the past three decades \cite{Aguilar2016,Wang2021}.
+Pioneeringly, more than two decades ago, Brooks and Flynn proposed replacing traditional expensive planetary exploration with fleets of small, autonomous, low-cost robots \cite{brooks1998fast}.

-These versatile, remotely controlled, or autonomous devices are increasingly essential due to their ability to perform tasks that are dangerous, repetitive, or difficult for humans.
+Such versatile devices --- remotely operated or fully autonomous --- are becoming increasingly essential, due to their ability to perform tasks which are dangerous, repetitive, or otherwise challenging for humans.
 Robots offer significant benefits in tasks such as search and rescue operations~\cite{Lyu2023}, being able to access unsafe environments, as well as damage evaluation, agricultural monitoring, forest management~\cite{ecke2022uav}, and crowd monitoring~\cite{husman2021unmanned,conte2021performance,al2017crowd,gohari2022involvement}, enhancing precision and efficiency.
 Despite their remarkable capabilities and diverse applications, robots still encounter substantial efficiency limitations both as individual units and in collective operations.
 In comparison to biological organisms, at the single-robot level, locomotion remains a critical challenge: robots often struggle to navigate natural terrains, such as dense forests, rubble-strewn areas, or regions with gusty winds\cite{Aguilar2016,Schaeffer2013, Fajen2013, Biewener2018}.
 Additionally, mission planning is frequently challenging due to the robot's inability to effectively manage unforeseen obstacles, resulting in decreased operational efficiency and reliability.
 To address these challenges, recent research efforts have focused on incorporating principles from physics and biology into the modeling and design of robots\cite{Volpe_2025}.

 The gap in understanding motion within complex environments, particularly from a physics perspective, has given rise to the field of Robophysics \cite{Aguilar2016}.
 Robophysics is defined as the pursuit of principles governing the movement and control of robot-like entities in intricate environments.
 It delves into fundamentally non-equilibrium processes where motion emerges through internal actuation \cite{Levine2023}.
 Advancing the understanding of robotic movement principles necessitates the application of experimental physics, combining theoretical and numerical frameworks with systematically controlled laboratory experiments on simplified systems.